InventorsDev/covid-hack/README.md

 And that's it, you'll be updated with covid report everyday.
 (This process is automated using Cron job).
 <br>
-Optionally, visiting the web app will help you get reported cases in your country + global cases only, so as not to bore you with big statistics data's.
+> Optionally, visiting the web app will automatically detect your location and help you get reported cases in your country + global cases only, so as not to bore you with big statistics data's.
 <br>
 The app also supports performing self test right on your device